Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part2.md

 - integrate a source connector which connects to a mailbox using the IMAP protocol
 - use [Jakarta Mail](https://eclipse-ee4j.github.io/mail/), a Java library that can send and receive email via the IMAP protocol
-- write [Flink SQL](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/sql/overview/) and execute the queries in the Ververica Platform
+- write [Flink SQL](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/sql/overview/) and execute the queries in the Ververica Platform for a nicer visualization

 You are encouraged to follow along with the code in this [repository](https://github.com/Airblader/blog-imap).
 It provides a boilerplate project that also comes with a bundled [docker-compose](https://docs.docker.com/compose/) setup that lets you easily run the connector.
 You can then try it out with Flink’s SQL client.